This is limestone handaxe from the Gargano region in Southern Italy. This region is not far away from the Venosa site in the South (see last post).

 Early, Middle and Upper Paleolithic sites are well represented in the Gargano (http://www.aggsbach.de/2012/07/mousterian-scraper-from-san-marco-in-lamis-gargano-italy/).
 For the Gargano and S/E Italy, the Grotta Paglicci at Rignano Garganico represents undoubtedly one of the reference cave sequences, both for archaeological and palaeoenvironmental implications.
 The Paleolithic sequence is about 8 m thick, subdivided into 26 units and begins with a late Acheulian (OIS6/7?) followed by a Quina Mousterian, a typical Aurignacian and a wonderful early Gravettian, with the oldest strata dated between 29 and 27 k.a.
 BP.
 Several evolved Gravettian and Epigravettian layers complete the stratigraphy.

-Numerous (about 200) handaxes of unknown age are reported from surface sites in the Gargano region and some are shown at the charming Archaeological Museum in Lucera (Fogga).
-Many of them, like the example shown here, are made of local limestone.
+Numerous (about 800) handaxes of unknown age are reported from surface sites in the Gargano region and some are shown at the charming Archaeological Museum in Lucera (Fogga).
+For biface production, our ancestors used the local flint (for example at Paglicci), but many handaxes shown at the Lucera museum, are made of local limestone.

 Early and Early–Middle Pleistocene archaeological sites provide data about human dispersals into Europe from at least 1.2 Ma.
 Up to now, the fragmentary archaeological record indicates only sporadic hominid presence, with punctuated migration “waves” not necessarily leading to colonization.
 A more consistent pattern of colonization in Europa is visible only after 600-500 k.a.
 BP during the Acheulian.